Spinal Discs Explained: Structure, Function & Care

 • Weight-Bearing: The vertebral body bears the bulk of the spine’s weight.

-• Structural Support: It serves as the anterior (front) portion of the vertebra, from which the vertebral and neural arches originate.
+• Structural Care: It serves as the anterior (front) portion of the vertebra, from which the vertebral and neural arches originate.

 • Spinal Protection: The neural arch forms a protective boundary around the spinal canal, safeguarding the spinal cord and nerves.